rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/area_plot_demo.png" width="600"></img></center>

 Notes: An **area chart** or **area graph** displays graphically quantitative data.
 It is based on the line chart.
-The area between axis and line are commonly emphasized with colors, textures and hatchings.
+The area between axis and line is commonly emphasized with colors, textures, and hatchings.
 Commonly one compares two or more quantities with an area chart.

 *Credits: [Wikipedia](https://en.wikipedia.org/wiki/Area_chart)*